GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 #### Set up command-line tools

 You'll need the following tools in your development environment.
-If you are using Cloud Shell, these tools are installed in your environment.
+If you are using Cloud Shell, `gcloud`, `kubectl`, Docker, and Git are installed in your environment by default.

 - [gcloud](https://cloud.google.com/sdk/gcloud/)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)